prasiddha11/QuizPal/README.md

 # QuizPal

-## Overview
+## 📱 Overview

 QuizPal is a mobile quiz application designed to provide users with a fun and interactive way to test their knowledge across various topics.

-## Goal
+## 🎯 Goal

 The primary goal of QuizPal is to offer an engaging and educational quiz experience, enabling users to challenge themselves, learn new facts, and track their progress over time.

-## Features
+## 🚀 Features

-- Multiple choice questions across different categories and difficulty levels
+- ✅ Multiple choice questions across various categories and difficulty levels
-- Instant feedback on answers after each question
+- ✅ Instant feedback after each question
-- Score tracking and summary at the end of each quiz
+- ✅ Score tracking and a detailed summary at the end of each quiz
-- Randomized questions for a unique experience every time
+- ✅ Randomized questions for a fresh experience every session
-- User-friendly interface for smooth navigation
+- ✅ Simple and intuitive user interface
+- ✅ Lightweight and fast performance
+- ✅ Easy to expand with new questions or categories

 ### 🔐 Login Page
 ![Login Page](img/login_page.png)